Custom messages are user-defined messages that you can use to extend the set of

 The version number of that existing package is the same

-letter and the first letter after underscores are capitalized with
+first letter after underscores are capitalized with underscores removed.
+For

 header height width encoding is_bigendian step data